- Rachel DeSantis 10.27.2015

 Having both client and designer on the project at an early stage will spare you from a lot of hassle.
 Besides, together, you can show the client that his/her requirements have been followed thoroughly.
 Moreover, your client will get to see a working prototype of the site, offering more concrete feedback and avoiding wasting everyone’s time altogether.

 First, let’s tackle clarity.
-Clients who had hired web developers in the past know the importance of being specific and detailed about their expectations for the final product.
+Clients who had hired web or software developers in the past know the importance of being specific and detailed about their expectations for the final product.
 However, many of them do not understand just how specific they should be.
 This can lead to the first problem on this list since changes will end up costing more down the line.

 As for requirements that need to be changed, this situation takes place when certain critical features are overlooked or not thoroughly specified.
 This can cause your work to halt while you renegotiate your contract.
 Again, this means more costs and ultimately leads to delays, two things your clients won’t be happy about.
 As for you, you’ll be annoyed at the fact that you have to stop what you’re doing and spend days talking business.